-National standards for treatment centres and community-based health services that reflect First Nations culture are essential to promoting quality services, and ensuring the safety of both clients and addiction workers.
+National standards for treatment centres and community-based health services that reflect First Nations culture are essential to promoting quality services, and ensuring the safety of both clients and mental wellness workers.

-This approach helps to meet and maintain standards of care, which encourage continuous quality improvement of addictions services.
+This approach helps to meet and maintain standards of care, which encourages continuous quality improvement of mental health and wellness services.